Jean-Paul Valley

 Jean-Paul Valley Jr. is an antihero appearing in American comic books published by DC Comics.
-The character was created by Denny O'Neil, Joe Quesada, and Peter Milligan, and debuted in Batman: Sword of Azrael #1 (October 1992) as an ally of the superhero Batman, after which he would go on to make appearances in several Batman titles.
+The character was created by Denny O'Neil and Joe Quesada and debuted in Batman: Sword of Azrael #1 (October 1992) as an ally of the superhero Batman, after which he would go on to make appearances in several Batman titles.
 He is the first character to assume the identity of Azrael, a member of a group of assassins who were created by the Order of St. Dumas to bring justice to Gotham City.
 He is also the second character to take the Batman name for a short time during the Knightfall storyline, known to be a more brutal incarnation.

-In the DC Universe, Jean-Paul Valley Jr. is a member of a long family line of assassin-enforcers of the Order of St. Dumas, which was once a fraction of the Knights Templar and as a child, was artificially raised and brainwashed by the Order through a method only known as "The System", causing him to develop split personality between his Jean-Paul identity and Azrael, the former personality more violent and dangerous; believing itself to be an incarnation of the actual angel Azrael.
+In the DC Universe, Jean-Paul Valley Jr. is a member of a long family line of assassin-enforcers of the Order of St. Dumas, which was once a faction of the Knights Templar and as a child, was artificially raised and brainwashed by the Order through a method only known as "The System", causing him to develop split personality between his Jean-Paul identity and Azrael, the latter personality more violent and dangerous; believing itself to be an incarnation of the actual angel Azrael.
 As an adult, he would learn of his heritage through his father, the Azrael before him.
 Over time, Valley would overcome his brainwashing and fight alongside Batman and his associates.
-The character is typically portrayed as a vigilante with good intentions, though he and Batman have also been at odds because the Order brainwashed Valley and its effects on his mental state.
+The character is typically portrayed as a vigilante with good intentions, though he and Batman have also been at odds.